Neena Kulkarni

-Neena Kulkarni (née Joshi) is an Indian actress who is known for her work on Marathi and Hindi films, television and stage productions.
+Neena Kulkarni (née Joshi; born 15 August 1955) is an Indian actress who is known for her work on Marathi and Hindi films, television and stage productions.
 She has received several awards including a National Film Award, Maharashtra State Film Awards and three Filmfare Awards Marathi.

 Early life

-Kulkarni was born in 1955.
+Kulkarni was born in 1955 in Pune.
 Her parents were both doctors.
 She attended Canossa Convent High School and Elphinstone College, Mumbai.
 She was married to Dilip Kulkarni until his death in 2002.